jpmartha/EggsBenedict/README.md

 1. Save temporary file in "tmp/" directory as `jpmarthaeggsbenedict` using the filename extension `.ig` or `.igo`.
 2. Display an options menu for copying to Instagram.
-3. Open Instagram app with its filter screen.
+3. If users tap the "Copy to Instagram" icon, open Instagram app with its filter screen.

   > The image is preloaded and sized appropriately for Instagram.
 For best results, Instagram prefers opening a JPEG that is 640px by 640px square.
 If the image is larger, it will be resized dynamically.
 4. Remove temporary file in "tmp/" directory.